What Happens if I Get a New Charge While on Probation?

 - Many other factors

-If you are charged with a new felony offense while on probation, your probation officer may not have a choice but to file a petition to revoke your probation.
+If you are charged with a new felony offense while on probation, many of the same things will be considered.
+However, your probation officer may not have a choice but to file a petition to revoke your probation.
+This can be a very dangerous situation because your jail exposure is the same as the underlying charge, which is a minimum of six months on a felony.
+Having a probation revocation attorney is the best thing you can do to avoid jail.

 Contact a Texas Criminal Defense Attorney